Inductive Power Transmission

 Dries van Wageningen and Eberhard Waffenschmidt, Philips Research

 The basic principle of an inductively coupled power transfer system is shown in Figure 1.
-It consist of a transmitter coil L1 and a receiver coil L2.
+It consists of a transmitter coil L1 and a receiver coil L2.
 Both coils form a system of magnetically coupled inductors.
 An alternating current in the transmitter coil generates a magnetic field which induces a voltage in the receiver coil.
 This voltage can be used to power a mobile device or charge a battery.

 The efficiency of the power transfer depends on the coupling (k) between the inductors and their quality (Q).
 (See also Figure of merit)